-Our training day at last year’s Scylla Summit had our biggest classes to date.
-With having all the material available online at Scylla University, hands-on exercises and quiz questions, trainees were able to sharpen their Scylla and NoSQL skills.
+Our training day at last year’s ScyllaDB Summit had our biggest classes to date.
+With having all the material available online at ScyllaDB University, hands-on exercises and quiz questions, trainees were able to sharpen their ScyllaDB and NoSQL skills.

 Let’s go through a recap of what was covered at the Training Day, both the Novice and Advanced tracks.
 And don’t worry if you missed it!
-We’ve embedded links to related content in our documentation, blogs and related tech talks, and you can even see many of the videos from the Training Day sessions directly in Scylla University.
+We’ve embedded links to related content in our documentation, blogs and related tech talks, and you can even see many of the videos from the Training Day sessions directly in ScyllaDB University.

 - In the Architecture session, I covered basic topics such as the CAP theorem.
-In Scylla, high availability is given preference over consistency.
-The design goals for Scylla were: High Availability, High Scalability, High Performance, Low Maintenance and being API-level compliant with Cassandra (and now DynamoDB).
+In ScyllaDB, high availability is given preference over consistency.
+The design goals for ScyllaDB were: High Availability, High Scalability, High Performance, Low Maintenance and being API-level compliant with Apache Cassandra (and now DynamoDB).
 I explained concepts such as Node, Keyspace, Consistency Level, Replication Factor, Gossip, Token Ranges, Cluster, Shards, vNodes and more.

-- The next session, also by Tomer Sandler, dealt with Migrating to Scylla.
+- The next session, also by Tomer Sandler, dealt with Migrating to ScyllaDB.
 Tomer discussed offline and online migrations and actual steps with an example of how to perform each one.
-He also talked about how to use Kafka for the migration, the Scylla Spark Migrator, different options for migrating existing data and some best practices for migration.
+He also talked about how to use Kafka for the migration, the ScyllaDB Spark Migrator, different options for migrating existing data and some best practices for migration.
 Some of Tomer’s recommendations were: creating a backup of the current database, cleaning up the current database from stale data, taking into account the fact that migration can take days with very large data sets, performing a test drive by migrating a small part of the data and validating it before executing a full migration and testing the rollback procedure.

 - ScyllaDB solution architect Moreno Garcia covered Basic Admin Procedures and Monitoring.
-He discussed the tools Scylla uses to work, test and monitor the nodes and cluster performance.
-Among them: Nodetool, logging, CQLsh, the Scylla Monitoring Stack, Cassandra-stress, and tracing.
+He discussed the tools ScyllaDB uses to work, test and monitor the nodes and cluster performance.
+Among them: Nodetool, logging, CQLsh, the ScyllaDB Monitoring Stack, Cassandra-stress, and tracing.
 Moreno also covered some basic procedures such as removing a node and checking the cluster status.
 He showed an example of how to check slow queries and how to solve some common issues.

-- Glauber Costa, ScyllaDB Distinguished Engineer, talked about Repair, Tombstones and Scylla Manager.
+- Glauber Costa, ScyllaDB Distinguished Engineer, talked about Repair, Tombstones and ScyllaDB Manager.
 He introduced the topic of repairs, the different kinds of repairs and why and when they are needed.
 Tombstones can be formed when data is deleted.
 They generally disappear after a compaction or after

 gc_grace_seconds.
 Data resurrection can be an issue but there are steps to prevent this, which Glauber covered.
-The next topic was the Scylla Manager which is a Cluster Operations Automation Tool (COAT).
+The next topic was the ScyllaDB Manager which is a Cluster Operations Automation Tool (COAT).
 It enables centralized cluster administration and recurrent task automation, for tasks such as repairs and backups.

 - ScyllaDB Solution Architect Maheedhar Gunturu covered some Advanced Topics, including Advanced Data Modeling.
 Materialized Views, Secondary Indexes (MV + 2i) and Compaction.